maisieo/linney-challenge/README.md

 # SuperNet React App

-This is my React app for the front-end Linney challenge.
+This is a React app.
 Read on for a list of the components as well as a guide on how to run the app.

 ## Components